WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 ### Installing from Source Code

-If it is desired to see and/or test the very latest Wasabi Wallet development features (using testnet), that may also be done in the Wasabi VM.
+If it is desired to see and/or test the very latest Wasabi Wallet development features (using testnet is recommended), that may also be done in the Wasabi VM.
 The process for installing Wasabi from source code is the same for either Qubes or VirtualBox.

 First, it is necessary to install the required dependencies for compiling and running Wasabi from source.